The William A. O'Neill Athletic & Convocation Center

 The William O'Neill Athletic and Convocation Center (O'Neill Center) is an 80000 sqft multi-purpose athletic complex, at Western Connecticut State University, in Danbury, Connecticut.

 Named after William O'Neill, the O'Neill Center was completed in 1995 and has since been home to WestConn's basketball and volleyball teams.

 The 4,500-seat arena can also be used for concerts, shows, and other public events.

+Events

 Bob Dylan kicked off his Paradise Lost Tour at the arena on December 7, 1995.

+The arena hosted the final rounds of the NCAA Division III women's basketball tournament in 1999, 2000, and 2001.

 Main facilities

 The O'Neill Center is home to the athletics offices, a weight room, a swimming pool, and the Feldman Arena where games are played.